If you are a lodger you can take your landlord to court if they don't return your deposit.

 Your case should be dealt with as a small claim if you are claiming less than £10,000 from your landlord.
 The court decides how it will deal with your case.

-Ask a housing adviser for help.
+You can ask a housing adviser for help.

 Use Shelter's directory to find a housing adviser